Asian shares mixed as earnings fuel gains on Wall Street

 Bond yields fell.
 The yield on the 10-year Treasury fell to 1.77% from 1.80% late Tuesday.

-Markets are facing various threats including rising inflation, the prospect of higher interest rates, potential conflict in Ukraine and COVID-19′s continued drag on the economic recovery.
+Markets are facing various threats including rising inflation, the prospect of higher interest rates, potential conflict in Ukraine and COVID-19′s continued drag on economic recoveries.

-Rising costs are threatening profit margins and putting pressure on consumer spending.
-The Federal Reserve intends to raise interest rates to try cooling inflation, which is at a four-decade high.
+With inflation at a 40-year high, rising costs are threatening profit margins and putting pressure on consumer spending.
+The Federal Reserve intends to raise interest rates to try to tamp down price increases.
 Investors expect the first rate hike in March and at least three more in 2022.

 With about 40% of S&P companies having reported quarterly results so far this earnings season, about 64% have posted earnings and revenue that topped analyst estimates, according to S&P Global Market Intelligence.